 It’s not a job that I could ever do – I have a thing about needles.
 Apparently, you also need some type of qualification and apparently a finance degree just won’t cut it.

 But let me take you back to the start of the Core Schedule story.
-To do that we need to go back to late nineties New York, a place of crime, grime, and bulletproof glass in taxis.
+To do that we need to go back to the late nineties in New York, a place of crime, grime, and bulletproof glass in taxis.
 It was in this setting that a fresh-faced Stephen had just come out of New York University and started his emergency medicine residency at Bellevue Hospital.

 Sleep is Optional

 We’ve all seen the TV shows – residency is gruelling work.
 Long shifts, 100+ hour weeks and being at the bottom of the pecking order are all part of the job.
-Most people in that situation would usually just put their head down, focus on the job at hand and get on with it.
+Most people in that situation would usually just put their heads down, focus on the job at hand and get on with it.
 But not Stephen.
-With an interest in computers and programming that can be traced back to his childhood in Mobile, Alabama, Stephen continued to tinker and learn new programming languages, and was continuously on the lookout for ways to apply his knowledge.
+With an interest in computers and programming that can be traced back to his childhood in Mobile, Alabama, Stephen continued to tinker and learn new programming languages and was continuously on the lookout for ways to apply his knowledge.
 In the end, he decided that it would be a good idea to set up an internet start-up partway through his residency.

 It sounds like sleep was obviously an optional nice-to-have for Stephen back then!
 Medical Web Solutions specialised in developing websites for GP offices.
-Back then the World Wide Web was still in its infancy, so there was plenty of opportunity to grow and Stephen made the most of it.
+Back then the World Wide Web was still in its infancy, so there was plenty of opportunities to grow and Stephen made the most of it.
 It started with basic websites for friends and colleagues who were willing to pay for it, and then got more sophisticated and attracted new customers.
-The company’s software got better too, and Stephen started looking to building in billing functionality, where he saw a lot of potential.
-The business was growing really well, even to the point where Stephen was having advanced discussed with US venture capital funds about raising money to expand the business.
+The company’s software got better too, and Stephen started looking to build in billing functionality, where he saw a lot of potential.
+The business was growing really well, even to the point where Stephen was having advanced discussions with US venture capital funds about raising money to expand the business.
 Then it happened.